IPGP/scientific_python_cheat_sheet/README.md

 Click [here](sheet.md)

 ## Contributing
 If you wish to contribute, you only need to edit the file [sheet.md](sheet.md) and push it to the master branch (preferably via pull-request).
 The website updates automatically.

+If, beyond your knowledge of Python, you also master HTML and CSS, you can also contribute to the design of the website.

 ## Reference:
 Authors: A few scientists